alvis/gatsby-source-notion/README.md

 ![alt text](path-to-image)
 ```

+# Cover & Icon

+Now, cover image and icon are accessible as part of pages' metadata.

+For cover image, the URL for it is exported via `coverImage`.
+For Icon, if it is an image, its URL will be supplied in `iconImage`;
+if it is an emoji, its value will be supplied in `iconEmoji`.

+They can also be found within the frontmatter of the MDX export.

 # FAQ

 1. How can I specify different databases and pages for different environments, such as those used by staging, or production?